-Starting with the closure of the villages in March 2020 the COVID-19 pandemic has had a significant impact on Center Parcs' business.
-Whilst the villages are now re-opened the situation continues to evolve with government advice being regularly updated.
+The COVID-19 pandemic has had a significant impact on Center Parcs' business.
+Whilst the villages are now re-opened since 12 April 2021, the situation continues to evolve with government advice being regularly updated.
 The measures mandated by the UK government are outside the control of Center Parcs.
 However, Center Parcs has experienced teams who are capable of managing the impacts of the disruption on guests, colleagues and other key stakeholders.
 These teams have already put in place procedures to ensure the safe re-opening of the villages and Center Parcs will continue to monitor changing advice and implement further procedures as required.

-Although Center Parcs' villages are now open it is not clear how long government restrictions and social distancing measures will last, or whether tighter restrictions will be reintroduced resulting in one or more villages having to close again.
+Despite the government's intention to lift all restrictions no sooner than 21 June 2021, subject to various conditions, the COVID-19 pandemic continues to evolve and it is not clear how long government restrictions and social distancing measures will last, or whether tighter restrictions will be reintroduced resulting in one or more villages having to close again.
 It is therefore not certain how quickly operations will return to pre-crisis levels, if at all.